A vulnerability due to the design of most modern CPUs could allow a local attacker to access sensitive information on a targeted system.

 Intel has confirmed the vulnerability and updates are available.

-This vulnerability is caused by branch target injection, which exploits speculative execution, also known as Spectre attacks.
+This vulnerability exploits speculative execution by performing a bounds check bypass, also known as Spectre attacks.

 Cisco is aware of recently published security research related to speculative execution in modern CPU architectures.
 Our team is following our well-established process to investigate all aspects of the issue and evaluate any potential impact on Cisco products.
 If something new is found that our customers need to be aware of and respond to, we will share it through our established PSIRT disclosure processes.